Reach-Above/reach-above.github.io/duffins.md

             title: 'Interview with Tim Gray, Environmental Defence',
             image: './duffins/Chapter9.PNG',
 	    source: '<small>Image:<a href="https://www.cbc.ca/news/canada/toronto/pickering-wetland-building-proposal-1.5784390"> CBC</a></small>',
             description: 'Environmental Defence is an organization that works to protect the Canadian environment by working with businesses, governments, citizens, scientists, and lawyers to protect our water, air and soil for future generations.
 We had a chance to meet with Tim Gray, the Executive Director and he shared his concerns about the proposed development on the Duffins Creek wetland.
-He is even taking the Provincial government to court because he believes that the MZO that was used to skip the scientific research and the decision of the Conservation Authority was unlawful.
-He reminded us that this wetland cannot be recreated somewhere else but there are plenty of other places for a warehouse in Pickering that is already paved over.',
+He is even taking the Provincial government to court because he and others believe that the MZO that was issued to skip the scientific research and the decision of the Conservation Authority was unlawful.
+He reminded us that this wetland cannot be recreated somewhere else.
+There are plenty of other places for a warehouse in Pickering that are already paved over.',
             location: {
                 center: [-79.05826, 43.84497],
                 zoom:  11.66,